MartinEBravo/llama-finetuning-lab-2/README.md

 ![alt text](imgs/image-2.png)

-We can see that the descriptions are more accurate and the model is able to identify the emojis correctly.
+We can see that the descriptions are more accurate and the model is able to identify the emojis correctly due to the specific training on the Emoji dataset.

 ![alt text](imgs/image-6.png)